French battleship Patrie: 1910–1914

 The fleet held another fleet review outside Toulon on 4 September.
-Admiral Jauréguiberry took the fleet to sea on 11 September for maneuvers and visits to Golfe-Juan and Marseilles, returning to port five days later.
+Admiral Jauréguiberry took the fleet to sea on 11 September for maneuvers and visits to Golfe-Juan and Marseille, returning to port five days later.
 On 25 September, Liberté exploded while in Toulon, another French battleship claimed by unstable Poudre B propellant.
 Several ships in the harbor were damaged, though Patrie emerged unscathed.
 Despite the accident, the fleet continued with its normal routine of training exercises and cruises for the rest of the year.
 The 2nd Squadron conducted in maneuvers in April 1912, and on 25 April, Patrie and Vérité steamed to the Hyères roadstead for gunnery training.
-The two ships, joined by Justice, left Toulon on 21 May for a set of exercises held between Marseilles and Villefranche; while at sea, the battleship Danton joined them, which had Admiral Augustin Boué de Lapeyrère and the British Prince of Wales aboard.
+The two ships, joined by Justice, left Toulon on 21 May for a set of exercises held between Marseille and Villefranche; while at sea, the battleship Danton joined them, which had Admiral Augustin Boué de Lapeyrère and the British Prince of Wales aboard.
 Boué de Lapeyrère inspected both battleship squadrons in Golfe-Juan from 2 to 12 July, after which the ships cruised first to Corsica and then to Algeria.

 VA de Marolles took command of the 2nd Squadron, hoisting his flag aboard Patrie on 6 January 1913.
 The ships then took part in training exercises off Le Lavandou.
 The French fleet, which by then included sixteen battleships, held large-scale maneuvers between Toulon and Sardinia beginning on 19 May.
 The exercises concluded with a fleet review for President Raymond Poincaré.
 Gunnery practice followed from 1 to 4 July.
 The 2nd Squadron departed Toulon on 23 August with the armored cruisers Jules Ferry and Edgar Quinet and two destroyer flotillas to conduct training exercises in the Atlantic.
 While en route to Brest, the ships stopped in Tangier, Royan, Le Verdon, La Pallice, Quiberon Bay, and Cherbourg.
 They reached Brest on 20 September, where they met a Russian squadron of four battleships and five cruisers.
 The ships then steamed back south, stopping in Cádiz, Tangier, Mers El Kébir, Algiers, and Bizerte before ultimately arriving back in Toulon on 1 November.
 The 2nd Squadron ships conducted torpedo training on 19 January 1914, and later that month they steamed to Bizerte, returning to Toulon on 6 February.
 The squadron visited various ports in June, but following the assassination of Archduke Franz Ferdinand and the ensuing July Crisis prompted the fleet to remain close to port, making only short training sorties as international tensions rose.